 This month’s discussion will be on the novel Claire of the Sea Light by Edwidge Danticat.
 Copies of the book are available for checkout at the Information Desk of the library.

 Ages 18 and up are welcome to attend the monthly discussions, which generally take place the first Thursday of the month.
 Registration is not required to attend.

-The Shawnee Public Library welcomes new computer users to build their skills at a series of free beginning computer classes.
-Afternoon classes will take place Oct.
-13-15 in the Computer Training Center of the library!
+The Shawnee Public Library welcomes new computer users for a chance to build their skills at a series of free computer classes in May in the Computer Training Center of the library.